 The Company has consistently applied the following accounting policies to all periods presented in these financial statements.

-a.
-Current vs. Non-current
+b.
+Current versus non-current classification

 The Company presents assets and liabilities in the balance sheet based on current / non-current classification.
 An asset is treated as current when it is: